-Sheep contamination levels in Q 1& Q 2 are tracking at similar levels as the previous year apart from period 4 in July.
-Risk based proportionate enforcement action is being applied by the OV when spikes in contamination occur.
-MHI plant teams are continuing to robustly record and gather evidence on contamination at final inspection providing the OV with the necessary data to enforce HACCP principals on training, monitoring and corrective actions when required.
-FBOs are encouraged to monitor the root cause of contamination and ensure corrective actions are in place if necessary
+Sheep contamination levels in Q4 are tracking at the lowest levels recorded with risk based proportionate enforcement action being applied by the OV in most cases.
+MHI plant teams are continuing to robustly record and gather evidence on contamination at final inspection, providing the OV with the necessary data to enforce when required.
+FBOs are also becoming increasingly more proactive in taking corrective action at the root cause.